-Planning Ahead While You Are Still in High School
+Planning Ahead in High School

 You should start planning and taking action your junior and senior years to make the college experience run smoothly.

 Plan to apply for admission to SSU in the Fall of your Senior Year.

 Plan to apply for financial aid by completing the FAFSA form by March of your Senior Year.
 If you are planning to live on campus, apply for housing and any needed disability related housing accommodations as soon as you are accepted for admission.

 Call and schedule an appointment with the Coordinator of Disability Services as soon as you are accepted for admission.